logo

 Wisconsin Paralegal Career and Salary Outlook

-Other sources of paralegal jobs in Wisconsin include in-house corporate legal departments, which may provide a slightly different experience and work environment than traditional law office employment.
-Wisconsin hosts several large corporations including Johnson Controls, Kohl’s Corp., Oshkosh Corp., and Rockwell Automation Inc. Additional paralegal opportunities may be found at government agencies.
-LinkedIn is a good research resource where you can search on geography (Wisconsin or city-level) for “paralegal” to find networking opportunities and also companies most associated with users identifying as paralegals; companies in Wisconsin with the most LinkedIn users as paralegals include:
+Many Wisconsin law firms, corporate legal departments, corporations, and government agencies employ paralegals.
+LinkedIn is a good research resource where you can search on geography (Wisconsin or city-level) for “paralegal” to find networking opportunities, job postings, and companies most associated with users identifying as paralegals; companies in Wisconsin with the most LinkedIn users as paralegals include:

 • Foley & Lardner LLP